 FCA authorised and FSCS covered, Reposit gives landlords 8 weeks of cover, by adding them as a beneficiary to our insurance policy underwritten by Canopius, a Lloyd’s of London syndicate insurer.

 Adding the landlord, not the tenant, as a beneficiary to our policy, avoids the 14 day cooling off period allocated to insurance products - negating the risk of landlords being left uncovered if a tenant changes their mind.

-A vital part of our onboarding process involves ensuring agents understand how to best use the product and how it applies to tenants.
-As Reposit is offered as a choice, we encourage agents to discuss the best option for them.
+A vital part of our on-boarding process involves ensuring agents understand how to best use the product and how it applies to tenants.
+As Reposit is offered as a choice, we encourage agents to discuss with tenants the best option for them.